Nikita Khrushchev: Early relations and U.S. visit (1957–1960)

 Nixon invited Khrushchev to visit the United States, and he agreed.
-He made his first visit to the United States, arriving in Washington, on 15 September 1959, and spending thirteen days in the country.
+He made his first visit to the United States, arriving in Washington, on 15 September 1959, spending thirteen days in the country.
 This first visit by a Soviet premier resulted in an extended media circus.
-Khrushchev brought his wife, Nina Petrovna, and adult children with him, though it was not usual for Soviet officials to travel with their families.
-The peripatetic premier visited New York City, Los Angeles, San Francisco (visiting a supermarket), Coon Rapids, Iowa (visiting Roswell Garst's farm), Pittsburgh, and Washington, concluding with a meeting with President Eisenhower at Camp David.
-During luncheon at the Twentieth Century-Fox Studio in Los Angeles Khrushchev engaged in an improvised yet jovial debate with his host Spyros Skouras over the respective merits of capitalism and communism.
+Khrushchev brought his wife and adult children with him, though it was not usual for Soviet officials to travel with their families.
+He visited New York City, Los Angeles, San Francisco (visiting a supermarket), Coon Rapids, Iowa (visiting Roswell Garst's farm), Pittsburgh, and Washington, concluding with a meeting with President Eisenhower at Camp David.
+During luncheon at the Twentieth Century-Fox Studio in Los Angeles Khrushchev engaged in an improvised yet jovial debate with his host Spyros Skouras over the merits of capitalism and communism.
 Khrushchev was also to visit Disneyland, but the visit was canceled for security reasons, much to his disgruntlement.
 He did, however, visit Eleanor Roosevelt at her home.
 While visiting IBM's new research campus in San Jose, California, Khrushchev expressed little interest in computer technology, but he greatly admired the self-service cafeteria, and, on his return, introduced self-service in the Soviet Union.

 This visit resulted in an informal agreement that there would be no firm deadline over Berlin, but that there would be a four-power summit to try to resolve the issue.
 The Russian's goal was to present warmth, charm and peacefulness, using candid interviews to convince Americans of his humanity and good will.
-He performed well and Theodore Windt calls it, "the zenith of his career."
+He performed well and Theodore Windt calls it "the zenith of his career."
 The friendly American audiences convinced Khrushchev that he had achieved a strong personal relationship with Eisenhower and that he could achieve détente with the Americans.
 Eisenhower was actually unimpressed by the Soviet leader.
 He pushed for an immediate summit but was frustrated by French President Charles de Gaulle, who postponed it until 1960, a year in which Eisenhower was scheduled to pay a return visit to the Soviet Union.